7 Foolproof ways to use up leftover kimchi in your fridge

 Whether eaten on its own with a steaming bowl of fluffy rice or served hot and hearty in a flavourful stew, the fermented condiment adds depths of spice and flavour in versatile ways while promoting good gut bacteria in all its low-fat, high-fibre glory.
 A staple in many households and an integral ingredient in Korean cuisine, the tangy, tart spice of kimchi is a delicious addition to any dish.

-We've scoured the web and found several surefire ways to cook up a kimchi storm, alongside variations to test out and try now that we're all able MCO cooks.
+We've scoured the web and found several surefire ways to cook up a kimchi storm, alongside variations to test out and try now that we're all better home cooks (thanks, lockdown).
 All of these recipes are super versatile, easy to make and experiment with, according to whatever else is left in your kitchen or what you prefer.

 But wait, how long can you keep kimchi before it goes bad?